-Step 2: In most cases, it will not be necessary to remove the drive gear from the drive shaft.
-However, doing so is a matter of loosening the two set screws that secure the gear to the shaft and then working the gear off of the shaft.
-In the case of the side-drive unit, the gear is held in place on the shaft by a Woodruff key.
+In most cases, it will not be necessary to remove the drive gear from the drive shaft.
+However, doing so is simply a matter of loosening the two set screws that secure the gear to the shaft and then working the gear off of the shaft.
+If yours is a bottom-drive source, there will be no Woodruff key, Instead, the gear will be secured to the shaft with a roll pin.
+In the case of side-drive unit, the gear is held in place on the shaft by a woodruff key.
 Supporting the bottom of the gear hub, drive out the shaft using a hammer and a small diameter drift.
-When hammering the drift ensure that the Woodruff key does not rotate in its seat and jam in the keyway.
-If this is a bottom-drive source, there will be no Woodruff key, Instead, the gear will be secured to the shaft with a roll pin.
-(Bottom-drive hardware not shown.)
+When happering the drift ensure that the woodruff key does not ratate in its seat and jam in the keyway.